Daryl Kinney, area head

 Our undergraduate program is a four-year program leading to a Bachelor of Music Education degree and an initial license to teach music in pre-kindergarten through 12th grade schools.

 The post-baccalaureate program is a shorter non-degree program for those holding a music degree (BM, BA) who wish to obtain a license to teach music in pre-kindergarten through 12th grade schools.
-This program is required for BM or BA graduates who wish to obtain an MA in music education at Ohio State.

 The graduate programs encompass the MA and PhD degrees in music education, for those who wish to expand their abilities in both teaching and scholarship.